thecatalinstan/objc-class-enum/README.md

 @end
 ```

-The hurdle with this approach in objective-c is that there is a lot of boilerplate code to setup the class properties and to provide additional functionality, such as iterating through the enum members.
+The hurdle with this approach, in Objective-C, is that there is a lot of boilerplate code to setup the class properties and to provide additional functionality, such as iterating through the enum members.
+This can be manageable if there are only a few singletons to setup, but there are frequent cases where the members of such enums number in the tens, and sometimes even in the hundreds.
+It can get cumbersome to write >50 getters/setters that all look the same and to setup arrays or dictionaries to keep track of mapping various other values to enum members.

-This library aims to get rid of that boilerplaye.
-In order to accomplish that, we use the Objective-C runtime to analyze the declared properties and set up getter and setter implementations, as well as an _all members_ property that we can use to iterate over the enum mebers.
+This little library aims to get rid of that boilerplate.
+I wanted to be able to have _one_ function call that would take care of setting up the boilerplate.
+Luckily this is Objective-C, so we can use the runtime to accomplish just that.

 ## Setting up a Class Enum